Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Jeep Compass Insurance
+How to Find Cheap Jeep Compass Insurance

-- You may be able to save up to $140 per year just by quoting online in advance
+- You may be able to save around $140 per year just by shopping early and online

-- Increasing physical damage deductibles can save approximately $400 each year
+- Increasing comprehensive and collision deductibles can save approximately $400 each year

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.